pyotty/cardmarket-.net-SDK/README.md

 Dim la = mkm.MarketPlace_Articles(IdProduct)
 ```

-- ~~Price Guides (File)~~ NotImplemented
+- ~~Price Guides (File)~~ not yet implemented
-- ~~Metaproducts - Returns the Metaproduct entity for the metaproduct specified by its ID.~~ NotImplemented
+- ~~Metaproducts - Returns the Metaproduct entity for the metaproduct specified by its ID.~~ not yet implemented
-- ~~Find Metaproducts - Searches for metaproducts and returns the Metaproduct entity of the metaproducts found.~~ NotImplemented
+- ~~Find Metaproducts - Searches for metaproducts and returns the Metaproduct entity of the metaproducts found.~~ not yet implemented
-- ~~Users - Returns the User entity for the user specified by its ID or exact name.~~ NotImplemented
+- ~~Users - Returns the User entity for the user specified by its ID or exact name.~~ not yet implemented
-- ~~Find Users - Returns User entities for the users found.~~ NotImplemented
+- ~~Find Users - Returns User entities for the users found.~~ not yet implemented
-- ~~Article Users~~ NotImplemented
+- ~~Article Users~~ not yet implemented

 **Stock**